 One moment per work to a troper, if multiple entries are signed to the same troper the more recent one will be cut.

-Moments only, no "just everything he said," or "This entire work," entries.
+Moments only, no "just everything he said," "This entire work," or "This entire episode," entries.

 No contesting entries.
 This is subjective, the entry is their opinion.